michaelhartmayer/scratchdog/SPEC.md

         * 5.2.2.
 The theme is designed for mobile
         * 5.2.3.
 The theme is designed for tablet
     * 5.3.
 The documentation is maintained in /docs/theme.md
+* 6. Audio Manager
+    * 6.1.
+Mixing and Volume Control
+        * 6.1.1.
+Independent volume sliders for Master, Music, and SFX channels
+        * 6.1.2.
+Global mute toggle that preserves individual volume levels when unmuted
+        * 6.1.3.
+Real-time volume adjustments during playback
+    * 6.2.
+Sound Effects (SFX)
+        * 6.2.1.
+Ability to play multiple SFX simultaneously
+        * 6.2.2.
+Support for many instances of the same sound at once without interruption (e.g., rapid pill movement)
+        * 6.2.3.
+Low-latency triggering for game-critical feedback
+    * 6.3.
+Music Management
+        * 6.3.1.
+Background music playback with looping support
+        * 6.3.2.
+Smooth fading in and out of music tracks
+        * 6.3.3.
+Seamless transitions between different music tracks (Crossfading)
+        * 6.3.4.
+Automatic pausing and resuming of music when the game is paused or resumed
+    * 6.4.
+Resource Management
+        * 6.4.1.
+Preloading of audio assets to avoid playback delays
+        * 6.4.2.
+Proper disposal of audio instances to prevent memory leaks